Radyum/alpine-ci/README.md

 # extended-alpine
-Alpine with Curl, Git and Bash
+Alpine with Curl, Git, Bash, PHP and Composer